CS340-21/oss/avo5.md

 https://github.com/secyourdev/FreertosMultiUART/pull/2

 # Sprint 6
 After waiting for 11 days for questions for both pull requests, both authors did not respond to either posts.
-As such, I was not capable of providing responses to the author's questions.
+As such, I was not capable of providing responses to the author's questions, and I have closed both pull requests.